Boone Winter Family Vacations with Snow Tubing, Ice Skating, and Skiing Lessons.

 Snow tubing the first time.

 Hawksnest limits the number of participants on the runs during any given time frame and rope pull takes each tuber up to the top of the hill.
 This is a perfect way to introduce a young child to the fun in the snow.
-Ages three and older are allowed at Hawksnest with parental supervision.
-Bonus points:
+Ages five and older are allowed at Hawksnest with parental supervision.
+Bonus Points:

 In addition to tubing,

 Hawksnest offers a free lesson on each Thursday in January and February so anyone renting skis or snowboards from Hawksnest gets a free beginner lesson.
 Ice skating made simple.

 Tubing out of the way our next adventure was ice skating at Beech Mountain.
 The rink is at the base of the ski runs and is surrounded by bleachers on one side and shops on the other.
 It is the perfect place to play pretend.
 Pretend to be an Olympic skater or pretend to be a hockey athlete.
 Bonus Points:

 It was fun to ice skate while music is playing and there is a rink side place to get hot chocolate.
 Skiing lessons together.